Danielfordd/sommwiki/documentation/features.md

 # User Stories
 As a typical user I would like to read about subjects related to wine without having to log in

-As a somm/wine maker/vineyard grower I would like to write articles about wine
+As a typical user I would like to write articles about wine

-As a somm/wine maker/vineyard grower I would like to edit articles about wine
+As a typical user I would like to edit articles about wine

 # Features - MVP